The Hunt

 This turned into a war of attrition - who would tire first - we found a tiny gap through the bushes to look down on the scene from where we saw and heard the Buffalo’s final moments.
 As the Buffalo fell James my guide said it’s all over.

-The male stayed clamped on the Buffalo as we heard it struggling for air until it finally succumbed and died right infront of us, all the while being bitten by the other members of the prd
+The male stayed clamped on the Buffalo as we heard it struggling for air until it finally succumbed and died right infront of us, all the while being bitten by the other members of the pride.

 With the Buffalo dead the pride began to feed, there was a lot of sorting out the pecking order with growls and snarls at each other as they vied for position on the kill.